US core PCE price index hits 2 percent; spending slows

 That lifted the year-on-year increase in the so-called core PCE price index to 2.0 percent, the biggest gain since April 2012.
 The annual core PCE price index rose 1.8 percent in April.
 The core PCE index is the Fed's preferred inflation measure.

+Treasury Secretary Steve Mnuchin on Friday denied a report that President Donald Trump wanted the United States to withdraw from the World Trade Organization.
+The trade tensions are starting to hurt consumer morale.
+A survey by the University of Michigan showed consumer confidence dipping in late June and households' near-term inflation expectations ticking up.

-The dollar slipped against a basket of currencies.
-Prices for U.S. Treasuries fell while U.S. stock index futures were trading slightly higher.
+The dollar weakened against a basket of currencies.
+Prices for U.S. Treasuries fell while stocks on Wall Street were trading higher.

 CONSUMER SPENDING COOLS

-Last month's acceleration in inflation came despite a moderation in consumer spending.
+With inflation accelerating, consumer spending moderated.
 The government said consumer spending, which accounts for more than two-thirds of U.S. economic activity, rose 0.2 percent in May.
 Data for April was revised down to show spending rising 0.5 percent instead of the previously reported 0.6 percent jump.

 Economists polled by Reuters had forecast spending gaining 0.4 percent last month.
 Spending was held back by a drop in outlays on household utilities.
 Purchases of long-lasting goods such as motor vehicles edged up 0.1 percent in May.